rodalbuyeh/pyspark-k8s-boilerplate/README.md

 I think you HAVE to reference the infrastructure and auth setup, and also indicate that you HAVE to patch the registry on the cluster.

 I think I'll move all of the terraform stuff into a directory here.
 Call it terraform.
+Put a note that typically you won't have your infra in the same repo depending on the organization.